CarloNicolini/carlonicolini.github.io/sections/science/_posts/2018-12-19-Thresholded-maximum-entropy-weighted-configuration-model.md

 Adding the threshold parameter in the strength weights
 ------------------------------------------------------

+The present program may be used to fit the lagragian multipliers that are needed to generate maximum entropy ensembles for a variety of constraints and types of weighted networks.
+This lagrangian multipliers allow to later generate networks belonging to ensembles of many different types of networks (weighted, multi-edge, accumulated weighted and accumulated binary networks) with a set of prescribed properties (such as degree sequence, strength sequence, total cost...).
+This procedure can be either used to generate networks to model several phenomena or to assess relevance of features detected in real data.
+It is very usefull for hypotehsis testing. (copied from Oleguer Sagarra github)

 \begin{equation}
 H(G) = \sum \limits_{i<j} (\alpha_i + \alpha_j) \Theta(w_{ij}-t) + (\beta_i+\beta_j) (w_{ij} -t)
 \end{equation}